elliedeshaies/Frontend-Intensive-Portfolio/README.md

-# My Portfolio
+# Portfolio Template

-A showcase of my work from the program.
+An example portfolio template built as part of Bloc's UX design course.